umn-terms/umn-terms.github.io/_includes/readme.md

 A web service that tells you what term is active today, or any other day that you might care about.

+## Join the user group

+[Join the Terms User Group](https://groups.google.com/a/umn.edu/g/terms-api-users)!
+That's our main way to communicate with you when things change.

 ## Terminology

 - _Active_: A term that has begun but has not ended.